mjarkk/haproxysocket/README.md

 # `haproxysocket` a go wrapper for the haproxy unix sock
-This covers about 80% of the commandos, althouh and my goal is to support 100%
+This covers about 80% of the commandos, although and my goal is to support 100%

 ## How to use
 See [./example](./example) for a working example,